How to evaluate and test pile-up in an EPIC source

 counts are not folded with the detector response) for

 distribution functions (smooth solid lines)

-In this panel, also calculated observed-to-model fractions for
+In this panel, also displayed is the observed-to-model fractions for

-single and double events within a certain energy range are
+single and double events within a certain energy range.

 In all plots, the distributions